radius logo

 Hiring the Right Team

-When you start marketing to the Hispanic population and people begin to call or show up to rent who speak limited English, you need to have someone who can communicate with them effectively.
+When you start marketing to the Hispanic population and people begin to call or show up to rent who speak limited English, you need to have bilingual employees who can communicate with them effectively.
 Not being able to speak Spanish can increase the odds of a potential tenant leaving, putting them in the perfect position to rent from someone they can communicate with more easily.
 Onboarding bilingual employees can do more than just help your Spanish speaking clients – studies show bilingual people are better at multitasking.
 It’s a win-win!

 Setting Yourself Up for Success